-If you are interested in knowing about Goldendoodles, you probably must have wondered what is the difference between its breeds.
+If you are interested in knowing about Goldendoodles, you probably must have wondered what the difference is between their breeds.
 One such breed includes F1.
 F1B includes the other variety.

 F1 vs F1B